 Approximate lifespan: 8 to 10 years

 Memory foam mattresses are a popular choice known for their “hug-like” pressure relief.
 They conform to your body and isolate motion without feeling overly soft or unsupportive.
 However, memory foam mattresses aren’t made entirely of memory foam.
-They typically have high-density polyurethane foam (polyfoam) bases because the durability makes for a great foundation.
+They typically have high-density polyurethane foam mattress (polyfoam) bases because the durability makes for a great foundation.

-We recommend looking for options including gel memory foam, plant-based memory foam, or perforated memory foam for enhanced breathability.
+We recommend looking for options including gel memory foam, plant-based memory foam, or a perforated memory foam mattress for enhanced breathability.
 All of these design choices can be used to create some of the most comfortable mattresses with memory foam cushion.

 Shoppers interested in this type of mattress may want to consult our memory foam mattress buying guide.

 Natural latex mattresses are made from the sap of rubber trees and are known for their buoyant, cooling feel.
 Compared to memory foam mattresses, natural latex mattresses aren’t as cushiony and don’t have a “hug-like” balanced feel, though many people prefer this.

 Not only is natural latex foam sustainable, but it’s one of the more durable types of mattresses out there.
 They usually start at about $1000, with many mattresses costing under $2000, and last 12 to 15 years on average.

 Our latex mattress buying guide discusses all the must-know aspects of this type.